-Obtain and maintain a Reliability level security clearance
+- Security Screening: Obtain and maintain Reliability Status;

-May be required to undergo and pass pre-placement and periodic medical checks
+- Will be required to undergo and pass pre-placement and periodic medical checks;

-When position is located in an area classed as isolated and remote, a pre-employment medical examination of an individual and his/her dependants may be required.
+- When position is located in area classed as isolated and remote, a pre-employment medical examination of an individual and his/her dependents may be required.

-Willingness to work irregular hours, overtime, weekends and/or statutory holidays, when required;
+- Willingness to work irregular hours, overtime, weekends and/or statutory holidays and provincial/territorial holidays, when required;

-Willingness to obtain certification in the operation of various forms of ground (e.g. all-terrain vehicles) and marine (motorized and non motorized vessels) transportation as required.
+- Willingness to obtain certification in the operation of various forms of ground (e.g. all-terrain vehicles) and marine/moving water (motorized and non-motorized vessels) transportation as required.